 Proxy entities allow Sensu to monitor external resourceson systems or devices where a Sensu agent cannot be installed, like anetwork switch or a website.
 You can create proxy entities using sensuctl, the Sensu API, or the proxy_entity_name check attribute.
-When executing checks that include a proxy_entity_name, Sensu agents report the resulting event under the proxy entity instead of the agent entity.
+When executing checks that include a proxy_entity_name or proxy_requests attributes, Sensu agents report the resulting event under the proxy entity instead of the agent entity.

-This guide requires a running Sensu backend, a running Sensu agent, and a sensuctl instance configured to connect to the backend as a user with read and create permissions for entities, checks, and events.
+This guide requires a running Sensu backend, a running Sensu agent, and a sensuctl instance configured to connect to the backend as a user with get, list, and create permissions for entities, checks, and events.